momeemt/ffmpeg.nim/README.md

-# ffmpeg.nim
+# FFmpeg.nim

 **🎉 FFmpeg.nim supports FFmpeg 5.0!**

 **This is a work in progress project!**

-ffmpeg.nim is the Nim binding for FFMpeg.
+FFmpeg.nim is the Nim binding for FFmpeg.
 The version is `5.0`.

 There are other Nim bindings for FFMpeg.